tn74/reem/README.md

 # REEM

-Trishul Nagenalli, updates by Kris Hauser
+Author: Trishul Nagenalli, updates by Kris Hauser

+## About

 REEM (Redis Extendable Efficient Middleware) is a centralized middleware package for communication across distributed systems (e.g., robots).
 It is designed to be a single-package solution for passing information anywhere in the system while emphasizing ease of use and efficiency.